denten-books/plain-text/1-device.md

 experiment concerning the nature of human understanding and the beginning of a new, machine-assisted philological practice.

 The question of an "automated" hermeneutics echoes through the canon of Western philosophic tradition.
 What does it mean to read and to understand something?
 Is it enough to repeat the words of another, as Phaedrus does in response to Socrates?
 Could students be said to possess reason if they were merely parroting thoughts and not really thinking on their own?
-Would we say the same thing of animals or a machines?
-The question was posed already by Descartes who wrote that it would not be sufficient for the "reasoned soul" to be "lodged in the human body like a pilot of a ship, except perhaps to move its members," but that intelligence must be "more closely joined and united with the body to produce true feelings and appetites."
-Magpies and parrots can appear to speak, Descartes wrote, but can they show us that they understand [@descartes_discourse_1996]?
+Would we say the same thing of animals or machines?
+The question was posed already by Descartes who wrote that it would not be sufficient for the "rational soul" to be "lodged in the human body like a pilot in his ship, except perhaps for the moving of its members," but that intelligence must be "joined and united more closely with the body in order to have sensations and appetites similar to our own."
+Magpies and parrots can appear to speak, Descartes wrote, but can they show us that they understand [@descartes_discourse_1996, 36]?
 And what would that "showing" entail?

 Recall also the experiments with combinatorial poetics of the 17th century German Jesuit scholar Athanasius Kircher, the inventor of *Arca Musurgicae*, a